joseeden/All-Things-DevOps/pages/030-Security/023-Attacks.md

 - **ARP Poisoning**

   - Manipulates the ARP cache on a local network.
-  - Associates the attacker's MAC address with the IP address of a legitimate device.
+  - Associates attacker's MAC address with the IP address of a legitimate device.
-  - Intercepts, alters, or blocks network traffic.
-  - Can be used for man-in-the-middle attacks.
+  - More details found here: [ARP Cache Poisoning](#arp-cache-poisoning)

 - **DNS Poisoning**